 Reformed Forum is an organization committed to providing Reformed Christian theological resources to pastors, scholars, and anyone who desires to grow in their understanding of Scripture and the theology that faithfully summarizes its teachings.

 Reformed Forum began in January 2008 as a means of providing free access to informed theological conversation.
 Our cornerstone resource is our audio program, Christ the Center, which features weekly discussions on a host of biblical and theological subjects.
-We also host educational events, publish books, and engage in other activities that facilitate a lifetime education for God’s people.
+We also produce video curriculum, host educational events, publish books, and engage in other activities that facilitate a lifetime education for God’s people.

 We are committed to the principles of the Reformation and a redemptive-historical approach to Scripture.
 We believe these faithfully represent the teachings of the Bible, which is our only standard for faith and practice.

 While we offer theological resources, theology must be more than an intellectual exercise.
 God’s Word and its good and necessary consequences have everything to do with our day to day lives.
 Proper theology is intensely practical.
 And given the theological climate of our age, we believe Reformed theology is perhaps even more significant today than it was in the sixteenth century when the Reformation began.